Harshjha002/nivora-ledger/README.md

 9. Write a `DEBIT` ledger entry (sender) and a `CREDIT` ledger entry (receiver)
 10. Mark the transaction `COMPLETED` and commit the transaction
 11. Send a (best-effort, non-blocking) email receipt — a failed email never rolls back a completed transfer

+**The reversal flow** (admin-authorized), step by step:

+1. Confirm the requester is an authorized admin/system user
+2. Locate the original `COMPLETED` transaction and confirm it hasn't already been reversed
+3. Start a MongoDB session/transaction
+4. Write new, offsetting `DEBIT`/`CREDIT` ledger entries that exactly invert the original transfer — the original entries are never edited or deleted
+5. Mark the original transaction as `REVERSED` and record a link to the new compensating transaction
+6. Commit — both the original and the reversal remain permanently visible in the ledger for audit purposes

 ## API reference